laravel/docs/queues.md

 The queue configuration file is stored in `config/queue.php`.
 In this file you will find connection configurations for each of the queue drivers that are included with the framework, which includes a database, [Beanstalkd](https://kr.github.io/beanstalkd/), [Amazon SQS](https://aws.amazon.com/sqs/), [Redis](http://redis.io),  and synchronous (for local use) driver.
 A `null` queue driver is also included which simply discards queued jobs.

+> {note} If using the synchronous driver, all jobs (including delayed) will execute immediatly.

 <a name="connections-vs-queues"></a>
 ### Connections Vs. Queues